OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 >
 > Please note the not-to-exceed fee is applied to the entire project fee, and not the individual fees associated with each discipline and does do not include reimbursable expenses.
 >

-> By using hourly rates and not-to-exceed fees based on percentages of construction, we have found this to be a win-win for both parties.
+> By using hourly rates and not-to-exceed fees, based on percentages of construction, we have found this to be a win-win for both parties.
 The design professionals are given a little more safeguard against potential [scope creep](https://en.wikipedia.org/wiki/Scope_creep) and the client can realize more economical fees if they are able to make decisions quicker and more consistently--moving the design of the project along quicker.
 In addition, clients are able to adjust, on the fly, what types of services they might or might not need as the project unfolds, thus avoiding tedious renegotiation.
 >